40 Vintage Bakery Logos That Aren’t Half Baked

 Because who doesn’t love vintage stuff?
 It’s a good break from modern and commonplace designs.
 To make it easier for you to brand your business, we are rising to the occasion and providing you with an adorable old-timey baker logo roundup:

-Fresh baked goods bring a lot of comfort for everyone.
+Fresh baked goods bring a lot of comfort to everyone.
 Why don’t you try combining nostalgic graphic design and homemade products that your consumers can take comfort in?
 Get bread-y to scroll through the list and acquire ideas on how to make a stylish brand mark.

 Do you sell sourdough?
 Croissant?
 Brioche?
 Regardless, the best pastry in your repertoire deserves to be the star of your brand name.